mesosphere/kudo-spark-operator/kudo-spark-operator/docs/latest/submission.md

 In order to deploy a Spark Application to Kubernetes using the KUDO Spark Operator, it should be described as a Kubernetes object.
 To do that, create a specification in `yaml` format with all the necessary configuration required for the application.

 Let's take a simple `SparkPi` application as an example.
-The `yaml` specification could be found here: [spark-pi.yaml](resources/spark-pi.yaml).
-This example assumes that you installed KUDO spark to the `spark` namespace.
+The `yaml` specification could be found here: [spark-pi.yaml](resources/spark-pi.yaml)

 ```yaml
 apiVersion: "sparkoperator.k8s.io/v1beta2"